mobilecoinofficial/reserve-auditor/README.md

    1. A transaction to an auxiliary contract (see more details below) that is used to link withdrawal to the MobileCoin burn.

 Gnosis deposits are easily linked to the matching MobileCoin mints via the Ethereum transaction hash.
 Linking withdrawals is more difficult since standard Ethereum transactions do not have a way of including metadata.
 In an ideal world we would've had the option of including the MobileCoin burn transaction TxOut public key in the Ethereum withdrawal transaction, but there is no easy way to do that.
 The solution we came up with is to deploy an "auxiliary contract", who has a single function that accepts arbitrary metadata bytes, and use that as part of a Gnosis batched transfer to include extra data in addition to the token transfer.
-Such contract can be seen [here](https://github.com/tbrent/ethereum-metadata) and is [deployed to the Goerli network](https://goerli.etherscan.io/address/0x76BD419fBa96583d968b422D4f3CB2A70bf4CF40).
+Such contract can be seen [here](https://github.com/tbrent/ethereum-metadata) and is [deployed to the Sepolia network]https://sepolia.etherscan.io/address/0xF6970481dd09494099b5A2559E05Fa1Db6D6660B).

 #### Setting up

 The first step is to decide which asset you are going to use on the Ethereum blockchain, and get some ETH (for paying gas fees) and some of this test asset.
-For testing purposes we have used `gRSV` (Goerli RSV) - https://goerli.etherscan.io/token/0xeC76FbFD75481839e456C4cb2cd23cda813f19B1.
+For testing purposes we have used `seUSD` (Sepolia eUSD) - https://sepolia.etherscan.io/token/0xfdc112c39d0fafa45ec8b2ca9e46dfab43b41575.
 You need to get some ETH, and some of this asset.
 Google around to find working faucets.
-At the time of writing, https://goerlifaucet.com/ and https://goerli-faucet.mudit.blog/ worked.

 To play around with Gnosis auditing the first step is to create a safe.
-This can be done on https://gnosis-safe.io/ Once the safe is created, it will be assigned an address on the Ethereum blockchain.
+This can be done on https://app.safe.global/ Once the safe is created, it will be assigned an address on the Ethereum blockchain.
 This assumes you have a wallet that your browser can connect to such as [MetaMask](https://metamask.io/).
 Note that creating a Gnosis Safe requires submitting a transaction to the Ethereum blockchain, so your wallet will need to have some ETH to pay the gas fees.

 The Ethereum network you are testing with will need to have the metadata contract deployed.
-For the Goerli test network, this was already done and assigned the address `0x89d2c2C7853AD6015d50f39A615196e17f13Cf59`.
+For the Sepolia test network, this was already done and assigned the address `0xF6970481dd09494099b5A2559E05Fa1Db6D6660B`.
 You will also need to know the 4 byte signature of the metadata contract `emitBytes` function.
 For the contract mentioned above, this is `AUX_BURN_FUNCTION_SIG.to_vec()` (since this is derived from the function signature, it should be the same for all unmodified deployments of this contract).

 #### Depositing to the safe

-Depositing to the safe is as simple as sending a standard Ethereum transaction that moves your desired token (`gRSV` in this example) into the safe's address.
+Depositing to the safe is as simple as sending a standard Ethereum transaction that moves your desired token (`seUSD` in this example) into the safe's address.

 Once the Gnosis transaction service notices the transaction and the auditor syncs it you should see a log message similar to this:
 `2022-06-21 20:40:42.785395662 UTC INFO Processing gnosis safe deposit: EthereumTransfer { from: EthAddr("0xdc079a637a1417020916FfB8a39fF5a2801A0F07"), to: EthAddr("0xeC018400FFe5Ad6E0B42Aa592Ee1CF6092972dEe"), token_addr: Some(EthAddr("0xeC76FbFD75481839e456C4cb2cd23cda813f19B1")), tx_hash: EthTxHash("0x744372bb82b2d0f0e7b2722d163ffef97656562b40cc7fad9a1809d14aaf626a"), tx_type: "ERC20_TRANSFER", value: JsonU64(10000000000000000000) }, mc.app: mc-reserve-auditor, mc.module: mc_reserve_auditor::gnosis::sync, mc.src: reserve-auditor/src/gnosis/sync.rs:128`